evrowe/evan-rowe-is-online/src/index.md

 _(Yes, I'm old.)_

 Hi, I'm Evan.
 I'm an Engineering Manager at [SDVI](https://sdvi.com), and a longtime frontend and JavaScript engineer.
-Formerly an Eng Manager at [HashiCorp](https://www.hashicorp.com) and at [Fastly](https://www.fastly.com), I've spent the past four years and change managing teams, and over a decade creating rich JavaScript applications.
+Formerly a technical type person at [HashiCorp](https://www.hashicorp.com) and at [Fastly](https://www.fastly.com), I've spent the past five years and change managing teams, and over a decade creating rich JavaScript applications and web experiences (oooooh!).
 While I've always had a passion for writing code, coaching people and helping teams do their best work is what drives me today.

 I take a people-focused approach to helping teams write software and deliver features; I firmly believe the happiness of a team directly correlates to the quality of its output, and prioritizing team health above all else is an amazingly effective path to getting great results.
 Shocker, I know.

-This website is still very much a WIP but I'm a big fan of iteration and trying stuff out.
+This website is still (yes, still, after like four years) very much a WIP but I'm a big fan of iteration and trying stuff out.

 ### When I'm Not at Work